business-glossary/business-glossary/sas-commenting.md

 run;
 ```

-As you can see from the above I predominately favour /* */ commenting and shy away from * ; style.
+As you can see from the above I predominately favour `/* */` commenting and shy away from `* ;` style.

+# Inline Comments

+Use inline comments sparingly.

+An inline comment is a comment on the same line as a statement.
+Inline comments should be separated by at least two spaces from the statement.
+They should use the form `/* */`.

+# Comment Text

+Comments that contradict the code are worse than no comments.
+Always make a priority of keeping the comments up-to-date when the code changes!

+Comments should be complete sentences.
+If a comment is a phrase or sentence, its first word should be capitalized.

+If a comment is short, the period at the end can be omitted.
+Block comments generally consist of one or more paragraphs built out of complete sentences, and each sentence should end in a period.

 # Tagging of Terms and Rules